 your "case file."
-You have the right to ask us for a copy of your case file. ☐You have a right to give the independent review organization additional information to support your appeal. □Reviewers at the independent review organization will take a careful look at all of the information related to your appeal. you had a "fast" appeal at Level 1, you will also have a "fast" appeal at Level 2 □For the "fast appeal" the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal. □ However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 more calendar days .
-The independent review organization can't take extra time to make a decision your request is for a Medicare Part B prescription drug.
+You have the right to ask us for a copy of your case file. n is called ☐You have a right to give the independent review organization additional information your appeal. ı to support □ Reviewers at the independent review organization will take a careful look at all of the information related to your appeal. ıe you had a "fast" appeal at Level 1, you will also have a "fast" appeal at Level 2 □ For the "fast appeal" the review organization must give you an answer to your Leve within 72 hours of when it receives your appeal. l 2 appeal □ However, if your request is for a medical item or service and the independent revier organization needs to gather more information that may benefit you, it can take up calendar days .
+The independent review organization can't take extra time to make your request is for a Medicare Part B prescription drug. to 14 more